+Police Services:

-Native Child and Family Services of Toronto Monday, November 09, 2009 Board on M. Mire Toronto Police Services 40 college St. 4th floor eronte, UN Dear Toronte Police Services: and Family Services of Toronto (NCFST) is a fully mandated Child Welfare Native Child er the direct control of a Native community.
-You may have heard recently authority und he Ministry of Children and Youth Services has unfortunately made in the media to all Children's Aid Societies in Ontario. funding cuts rstands many people are facing financial challenges as well; however, we NCFST unde want to ensur e we are doing what we can in seeking extra support to ensure we are able nemorable holiday experience for our children in care.
-I am writing today to provide a n an make a monetary contribution to help offset the costs of our Annual to ask if you a Children in C are Holiday Party.
-In December we are bringing our children in care y 230) together for a celebration of the season, with entertainment and a (approximate) turkey dinner. 二层 發始 uardians of the children in care NCFST holds sacred our role as parents to As the legal g .
-Any contribution to our Annual Children in Care Holiday Party to make these children sure this is a s pecial event will be greatly appreciated.
-For your contribution NCFST can provide a chai itable receipt and honourable mention at our event.
-NCFST, I would like to thank you for your time and kind consideration.
-On behalf of ave any questions or would like further information please feel free to Should you h contact me at 416-969-8510 ext 3322.
-Sincerely, Julianna Vautour Special Projects V Vorker C.c.
-Kenn Richard 1, Executive Director
+and Family Services of Toronto (NCFST) is a fully mandated Child Welfare er the direct control of a Native community.
+You may have heard recently the Ministry of Children and Youth Services has unfortunately made to all Children's Aid Societies in Ontario.

+rstands many people are facing financial challenges as well; however, we e we are doing what we can in seeking extra support to ensure we are able nemorable holiday experience for our children in care.
+I am writing today an make a monetary contribution to help offset the costs of our Annual are Holiday Party.
+In December we are bringing our children in care y 230) together for a celebration of the season, with entertainment and a uardians of the children in care NCFST holds sacred our role as parents to .
+Any contribution to our Annual Children in Care Holiday Party to make pecial event will be greatly appreciated.
+For your contribution NCFST can itable receipt and honourable mention at our event.

+NCFST, I would like to thank you for your time and kind consideration. ave any questions or would like further information please feel free to 416-969-8510 ext 3322.